HuygensING/translatin/docs/transcription.md

 ## `titleShort`

-Short title of the work
+Short title of the drama
 The values of this feature have type str.
 *   `conversionMethod`: `derived`
 *   `conversionCode`: `tt`